greenvisionmedia/Documentation/docs/Class Naming.md

 # Class Naming Strategy
 ## Mindset
-At GVM we follow [Client-First](https://finsweet.com/client-first) in all of our projects.
-Client-First a wonderful naming convention developed by the Webflow agency Finsweet to make design faster and more structured, all while generating a highly legible website for those unfamiliar with the software.
+At GVM we follow [Client-First](https://finsweet.com/client-first) , a wonderful naming convention developed by the Webflow agency Finsweet.
+Client-First makes designing in Webflow faster and more structured, all while generating a highly legible website for those unfamiliar with the software.

 Client-First is almost flawless (we're big fans).
 Nevertheless, we've discovered a few opportunities for improvement as we developed our low-carbon workflow.
-We'll call our version GV_CF.
+We'll keep track of any changes to the vanilla Client-First system here.

 > All of these have been incorporated into the GV cloneable [template]().